b-rodrigues/fput/manuscript/tidyverse.md

     ##    <fctr>        <dbl>
     ## 1  FRANCE     3.815198

-I don’t know about you, but this is much more difficult to read than the version with `%>%`.
+I don't know about you, but this is much more difficult to read than the version with `%>%`.
 It is possible to work like that, of course, but personally, I would advise you bite the bullet and learn to love the pipe.
-It won’t give you cancer.
+It won't give you cancer.

 Ok, back to `summarise()`.
 We can really do a lot of stuff with this verb.
 For example, we can compute several descriptive statistics at